alco/benchfella/README.md

      end
      ```

-     This will make the new tasks available only in the root directory of your
+     This will make the new tasks available only in the root directory of your Mix project.

-     Mix project.
+Regardless of how Benchfella is installed, it can only find benchmark definitions in a Mix project.
+Any project will do, so if you just want to measure a snippet of code quickly, create a bare-bones
+Mix project with `mix new`, create a subdirectory called `bench` in it and put your benchmark
+definitions there.
+See examples below.

 ## Usage

-Take a moment to study the output of running `mix help bench` and `mix help bench.cmp` to see all
+Take a moment to study the output of running `mix help bench` and `mix help bench.cmp` inside your
-supported options.
+Mix project to see all supported options.

 In order to start writing tests, add a directory called `bench` and put files with names that match
 the pattern `*_bench.exs` in it.
+Then run `mix bench` in the root directory of your project.
-Then run `mix bench`.
-Benchfella will then run each test for as
+Benchfella will then load each test and execute it for as many iterations as necessary so that the
-many iterations as necessary so that the total running time is at least the specified duration.
+total running time is at least the specified duration.

 Example: